dfinity/ICRC-1/standards/ICRC-0/README.md

 An IC technical working group can be joined by anyone interested in participating in the discussions and joint development of the technology the WG addresses or just following the discussions.
 A subset of the members of the WG, the *core WG team members* will be most actively involved in the work, the remaining *participating members* will rather listen to discussions and occasionally make contributions.

 * *Core WG team members:* The core team of the WG actively participates in the work of the WG and in developing the corresponding technology.
 The core team needs to be in agreement on the technical issues.
-The core team attempts to reach *rough consensus* as explained below and is eligible to vote in the WG, such as new standard proposals.
+The core team attempts to reach *rough consensus* as explained below and is eligible to vote in the WG, such as on new standard proposals.
 * *Participating members:* Anyone besides the core team is a *participating member* of the WG and can join the meetings and discussions on all channels.
-Participating members may express their opinions and are welcome to contribute to the work, however, they are not part of the decision making of the WG.
+Participating members may express their opinions and are welcome to contribute to the work, however, they are not expected to make substantial contributions and are not part of the decision making of the WG.
 * *Chair:* Each WG appoints at least one chair, ideally two co-chairs, who are responsible for driving the WG, scheduling meetings, and orchestrating the processes of the WG.
 The chair is also responsible for determining whether the group is in rough consensus on a topic.

 Finding the core team of a new WG to be established is an informal process that will quickly converge to an initial core team.
 The founding members or proposers of the WG will typically be part of the core team, quickly attracting further interested community members early on who are willing to contribute.
-The core team will evolve over time with members joining (or leaving), as the working group progresses.
+The core team will evolve over time with members joining and leaving, as the working group progresses.
+Participants of the core team who do not make major contributions to the WG any more should remove themselves from or be removed from the group.

-The co-chairs of the WG should be agreed on by the WG in the spirit of WG decision making.
+The members of the core team and the co-chairs of the WG should be agreed on by the WG in the spirit of WG decision making.

+### Subgroups

+A subgroup may form in a WG to address specific topics which not all members are interested in.
+The subgroup would then convene separately and work to produce its envisioned results.
+It can use the same governance structures and principles of the WG applied to the subgroup to find agreement within the subgroup.
+Once a subgroup has arrived at a result with sufficient agreement, it presents it to the full WG.
+The full WG should strive to have rough consensus.
+Voting on the results of the subgroup is done in the full WG.
+A subgroup dissolves itself once its goal, which can be the production of a single result or a series of results, has been achieved.

 ## Collaboration and communication